MicrosoftDocs/power-platform/power-platform/admin/manage-storage-asyncoperation-base-table.md

   - **Waiting** - Indicates the system job is in a waiting status.
   - **Waiting for Resources** - Indicates the system job is waiting for a resource.

+> [!Note]
-**Jobs that are running or pending should not be automatically cleaned**, instead a manual action to cancel should be triggered.
+> Jobs that are running or pending shouldn't be automatically cleaned.
+Instead, a manual action to cancel should be triggered.

 Customers can configure other [**bulk delete jobs**](/power-platform/admin/cleanup-asyncoperationbase-table?branch=ceian-manage-storage-database-table-docs#bulk-deletion-jobs) to delete **AsyncOperationBase** records.